Posted 2 months ago

 One important thing to remember during thyroid cancer awareness month is that most thyroid cancers have a good prognosis and are highly curable if caught early.
 At Ironwood Cancer & Research Centers Center we do our best to make sure that patients understand their treatment options and become involved in the decision making the process.
 There is a great deal of fear and anxiety that comes along with a thyroid cancer diagnosis, but with early detection and modern advancement in treatment technology along with proper patient education and appropriate care, excellent treatment outcomes are likely.

 He is trained and experienced in 3-D conformal radiation therapy, IMRT, IGRT, SBRT, TomoTherapy, GammaKnife, and I131 thyroid ablation, as well as LDR and HDR brachytherapy, including prostate seed implants and breast brachytherapy.
-Dr. Romney is board certified in Radiation Oncology by the American Board of Radiology.
+Dr. Romney is board certified in Radiation Oncology by the American Board of Radiology, specializing in breast, gynecologic, lung, head & neck and thyroid malignancies.
+He has been selected by his professional peers as a Top Doc in PHOENIX Magazine.